 What happens if the unit stops spinning?
 Won't the PV get fried?

 Yes, if the spin stops, the section of PV under concentration will be destroyed.
 The spinning mechanics are very robust, but we will build in contingencies.
 There are several potential options to protect the PV.
 Each is being evaluated for cost, reliability, and environmental impact.
-One potential is to run an electric charge through the outer cone that can make it opaque.
+One potential is to run an electric charge through the outer lensing that can make it opaque.